sttoracle/ORACASB/README.md

 Press the "*Choose File*" button and upload the sample log file assigned to you.

- > Each workshop participant received a sample log file that has been uploaded to the individual Box folder
+ > The sample log file you should use in this exercise is available for download here.

 #### **STEP 3**: Select the log file format & Press the "*Import*" Button